brainpaingames/mesa/mesa/examples/advanced/sugarscape_g1mt/Readme.md

 -   **Full Run Reproducibility:** Create a `rerun.py` script that accepts a `run_id`, checks out the exact `git_hash` from the database, and re-runs the simulation with the exact original command-line arguments.
 -   **Visual Regression Testing:** Implement a browser automation test suite (e.g., with Playwright) to test the Streamlit dashboard for visual correctness and prevent UI regressions.

+### Known issues / Bugs

+- setting flag agent_spoilage rate and trying to enable deposits will cause no depositst to be nmade in the simulaiton.
+Don't know why.

 ---
 ## Using the DatabaseLogger